-In this article, we will discuss the details of this rule for PERC holders and how you can make sure to satisfy the reporting requirement.
-If, after reading this article, you have more questions about your professional license, then I welcome you to contact me at 1818 Legal.
+This article explains the details of this rule for PERC holders and how you can ensure you meet the reporting requirement.
+If you have more questions about your professional license after reading, call us at (312) 779-1818 or fill out our online contact form to speak with an expert professional license defense attorney.
 Learn more about what my representation can do for you.
 Contact me today.
-I have the resources and experience to make sure that you fulfill your license requirements and, if necessary, get your license and career back on the right path.
+I have the resources and experience to help you fulfill your license requirements and, if necessary, get your license and career back on track.

 Ignorance of the Law Is No Defense for PERC Holders

-All PERC holders are regulated by the Illinois Department of Financial and Professional Regulation (IDFPR).
+The Illinois Department of Financial and Professional Regulation (IDFPR) regulates all PERC holders.

-Unfortunately, when it comes to the PERC holder mandatory reporting rule on arrests and convictions, IDFPR is not easy on PERC holders simply because someone may have been unaware of the reporting requirement.
+Unfortunately, when it comes to the mandatory reporting rule on arrests and convictions, IDFPR does not show leniency if a PERC holder is unaware of the requirement.

 Section 1240.540(a) in the Illinois Administrative Code related to PERC holders’ states: